 Translation for Christ and His Bride

-We all are to build up the kingdom and priesthood, and some are specifically called to do that by equipping the saints with the Word in their own language.
+We submit to His purpose, building up His kingdom and priesthood, and some are specifically called to do that by equipping the saints from every language with the Scriptures in their own language.

 May those who are called to the ministry of Bible translation be encouraged and persevere in the power of the Spirit and for the glory of the Lamb and our heavenly Father, who are worthy of all praise and honor and glory!

-The fact that millions don’t have the Word of God in their language should move our hearts, but it shouldn’t be our first and only reason to translate.
+The fact that millions don’t have the Word of God in their language should move our hearts, but it shouldn’t be our first reason to translate.

 Unreached people groups without a church should grab our attention, but not more than the Lamb who is worthy of all praise.
-He knows every one of His sheep, even those unreached, better than we do.
+He knows every one of His sheep, even those who are still unreached.

-As important as these concerns are, they fall short of the reason we translate the Word.
+As important as these and other concerns may be, they fall short of the reason we should translate the Word.